Guidelines for Children’s Heart Health

 Focusing on the areas of nutrition, physical activity, and tobacco exposure, the NHLBI recommends prevention and treatment guidelines for children of all ages.
 You can play an integral role at home by:

-- Following the ChooseMyPlate dietary guidelines for children aged two years and older, which focuses on getting a proper balance of fruits, veggies,whole grains, protein, and dairy products
+- Following the ChooseMyPlate dietary guidelines for children aged 2 years and older, which focuses on getting a proper balance of fruits, veggies,whole grains, protein, and dairy products

-- Showing your child the importance of being active by exercising and encouraging him to exercise, too
+- Showing your child the importance of being active by exercising and encouraging him or her to exercise, too

 - Putting limits on how much time your child is allowed to play video games, use computers, and watch TV